o3de/sig-graphics-audio/rfcs/MaterialPipelineAbstraction.md

 For each pass, the material pipeline will include one or more shader templates, with gaps that will be filled by each material type.
 For depth passes and similar, there will only be one or two shader templates.
 But for lighting passes there will be at least one shader template for each of the available lighting models.
 (In the future, we could also abstract out the lighting model to reduce the number of shader templates, and the build system can combine them automatically like it does for the material types).

 The main gap that must be filled in is the material code.
-For now, I propose a simple comment hook called "INSERT\_MATERIAL\_FUNCTIONS" where the build pipeline will inject the code from the material type.
-We could do something more elegant if a better approach is presented and as time allows, but this should be a quick and simple way to get started.
+For now I propose the template .azsli file will simply forward-declare the functions that should be provided by the material.
+The material build pipeline will generate a .azsl file that \#includes the material code and the template .azsli file to stitch the two together.
+(In particular we should try to avoid stitching the files together programatically as part of a code-gen process as this would complicate the asset builder's source dependencies, discussed in the "Material Shader Build System" section).

 The other way that shader templates are configured is through preprocessor flags (which are driven by material pipeline settings, more on this later).